Biggest websites in pharma: Top B2B sites in US and UK ranked

 Data provided by web analytics firm Similarweb shows that the site is the most-read publication both globally and in the US, based on number of visits.

 Globally, there were 1.5 million visits in July to biopspace.com.
 It was followed in second place by US-based fiercepharma.com (1.1 million visits) and in third place by Verdict Media’s pharmaceutical-technology.com (873,717 visits).
 Pharmacytimes.com, the website of industry journal Pharmacy Times’ came in at fourth (862,339 visits).
-(Verdict Media is owned by GlobalData whose majority shareholder Mike Danson is also the proprietor of Press Gazette parent company New Statesman Media Group.)

 Biospace.com was also the leading site in the US, having racked up 667,268 visits from the country in July.
 Fiercepharma.com and Pharmacytimes.com also did well in the US market counting 518,751 and 545,737 visits during the month respectively.

-In the UK, home-grown site pharmaceutical-technology.com was the top destination for visits (85,222 visits) although biospace.com was a close competitor (77,799 visits).
+In the UK, home-grown site pharmaceutical-technology.com (owned by GlobalData) was the top destination for visits (85,222 visits) although biospace.com was a close competitor (77,799 visits).
 Third-place fiercepharma.com racked up 60,547 visits during the month.

 Pharmaceutical Technology's site, which focuses specifically on stories relevant to pharmaceutical professionals working with technology, saw a particularly impressive boost in its global and UK traffic with the start of the pandemic.
 Site analytics revealed that many views were from new users suggesting general audiences were looking for specialist and trusted information on the evolving situation.

-"We have seen a huge amount of general interest traffic that's coming through organic search onto our sites particularly for some of the more fundamental explainer pieces whether it's vaccine side-effects or the different types of Covid-19 testing technologies," explains Chris Lo, healthcare editor at Verdict Media.
+"We have seen a huge amount of general interest traffic that's coming through organic search onto our sites particularly for some of the more fundamental explainer pieces whether it's vaccine side-effects or the different types of Covid-19 testing technologies," explains Verdict Media's Lo.
 "With these things becoming a part of everyone's everyday lives, we're increasingly seeing people looking to sites like ours as a source of credible and trustworthy information at a time when there's an awful lot of not necessarily particularly trustworthy information."

 This heightened interest in pharma right now says Lo represents both an opportunity and challenge for those working in and writing about the sector.